 - Baseball/T-Ball

 - Soccer

 - Basketball

+- Flag football

+- Run club

-- A minimum of two additional teams sports offered at any time of the year (volley ball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests).
+A minimum of two additional teams sports offered at any time of the year (volleyball, dodge ball, cheerleading, tackle football, etc., based on community needs and interests).

 Individual Sports are offered in at least three locally selected sports.
 A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc.